utelecon/utelecon.github.io/en/utokyo_account/mfa/index.md

                 {{ PhoneNumberSetup }} <!-- render captured content -->
             </ol>
         </details>
-5. You will be prompted to input your email address (if you haven't already done so).
+5. You will be prompted to enter your email address (if you haven't already done so).
-   Please input an email address OTHER THAN your ECCS Cloud Email if possible,
+   Please enter an email address OTHER THAN your ECCS Cloud Email if possible,
     and click "Next".
     <img src="InitSetup_Email01.png">
-    Input the 6-digit code sent to your email address, and click "Next".
+    Enter the 6-digit code sent to your email address, and click "Next".
     <img src="InitSetup_Email02.png">
-6. Next you will be taken to the "App Password" page, and asked to input your "app password name".
+6. Next you will be taken to the "App Password" page, and asked to enter your "app password name".
     (The system may skip this step.)
-Input any name you like using alphanumeric characters and click "Next".（This "App Password" is used when signing in to apps or devices that don't support MFA.
+Enter any name you like using alphanumeric characters and click "Next".（This "App Password" is used when signing in to apps or devices that don't support MFA.
 It will not be used for signing in with UTokyo Accounts.)
     <img src="InitSetup_AppPassword01.png">